UWSEDS-aut17/groupby/docs/data.md

 Facebook: You can download a dump of your facebook usage data from Facebook website.

 We are researching ways to download self data on Instagram, LinkedIn and Snapchat.
+We would also need a common attribute set to join the different datasets,since usernames don't necessarily have to be consistent across social media platforms.

 #Sources